ChrisWinters/multisite-robotstxt-manager/readme.txt

 = Q) My robots.txt files are 404 - file not found, what's wrong? =

-A) The issue is due to an option called "rewrite rules" - it's missing the robots.txt entry.
+A) The issue is due to an option called "rewrite rules" missing the robots.txt entry.

-Visit the plugin admin area, a Rewrite Rules Error Notice should appear.
-Click the "check for missing rewrite rules" button.
-This will scan all Websites for the missing entry or missing rewrite rules.
-If any are found a new button will appear allow you to correct the issue.
+Visit the Network Admin for the plugin, then click the Cleaner tab.
+If the Rewrite Rule an error message and a unique button will appear allowing you scan and update the rule for all Websites.

 = Q) The incorrect robots.txt file is displaying, what's wrong? =

 A) Typically this issue is due to either an a different robots.txt file plugin is active or that plugins robots.txt file data was never deleted when the plugin was removed.

-Visit the plugin admin area, a Scan For Old Robots.txt Files Notice should appear.
-Click the "check for old robots.txt garbage" button.
-This will scan all Websites for old robots.txt plugin data.
-If any are found a new button will appear allow you to clean the old data out.
+Visit the Network Admin for the plugin, then click the Cleaner tab.
+Click the "scan for old data" button to check for left over plugin data by other robots.txt file plugins.

 = Q) Can I use other robots.txt file plugins with the MS Robots.txt Manager Plugin? =